DiffAU: Diffusion-Based Ambisonics Upscaling: Proposed Method

 The \ac{sde} we use is the \ac{ve} \ac{sde} introduced in\cite{song2020score_sde}.
 In this formulation, the drift and diffusion terms in the forward \eqref{eq:forward_sde} and reverse \eqref{eq:reverse_sde} SDEs are defined as follows

 Here, $\sigma_{\min}$ and $\sigma_{\max}$ denote the minimum and maximum noise levels specified by the scheduler.

-{\bf Data Representation}: The input signals are order-$N$ real Ambisonics with N3D normalization~\cite{zotter2019ambisonics} in the time domain ($N=1$ for \ac{foa}), represented as a sequence of $(N+1)^2\times 1$ vectors $\{\TDAmb{N}(\tau)\}_{\tau=1}^{\Tsig}$, which can be arranged column-wise into a matrix $\TDAmbMat{N}$ of size $(N+1)^2 \times \Tsig$.
-For \ac{sgm}-based processing, we apply the \ac{stft} to obtain the \ac{tf} representation $\FDAmb{N}$, followed by a nonlinear amplitude transformation $\mathcal{H}(x)$~\cite{richter2023speech,dong2025edsep} to normalize the heavy-tailed speech amplitudes and ensure consistent DNN input scales:
+\textbf{Data Representation}: The input signals are order-$N$ real Ambisonics with N3D normalization~\cite{zotter2019ambisonics}, represented in the time domain as a matrix $\TDAmbMat{N} \in \mathbb{R}^{(N+1)^2 \times \Tsig}$, where $\Tsig$ denotes the total number of time samples.
+We apply the \ac{stft} to obtain the frequency-domain representation $\FDAmb{N}$, followed by a nonlinear amplitude transformation $\mathcal{H}(x)$~\cite{richter2023speech,dong2025edsep} to normalize amplitudes and ensure consistent DNN input scales:

-Real and imaginary parts are concatenated along the channel dimension to form real-valued inputs.
-For the output \ac{hoa}, predicted channels are first combined into a complex signal, transformed with $\mathcal{H}^{-1}$, and then inverted via \ac{istft}.
-The reconstructed channels are finally concatenated with the input lower-order Ambisonics.
+where $\alpha$ and $\beta$ are hyperparameters and $\angle(\cdot)$ denotes the phase operator.
+Additionally, we define the operator $\mySet{R}$ to convert complex tensors to real-valued inputs for the \ac{dnn} by concatenating real and imaginary parts along the channel dimension, and $\mySet{C}$ as its inverse.

-{\bf Overall Algorithm}: DiffAU, whose overall procedure is illustrated in Fig.~\ref{fig:DiffAU}, consists of two cascaded diffusion blocks.
-Each block is responsible for upscaling the signal by one Ambisonics order, ultimately producing a third-order Ambisonics representation from the \ac{foa}.
-Each block that maps order $N\mapsto N+1$ is conditioned on the current order signal ($(N+1)^2$ channels), and predicts the additional $(2N+3)$ channels required to reach the next order.
-The backbone of our score model is \ac{ncsn} architecture \cite{song2020score_sde}, which is a Unet with progressive growth, whose parameters at the $N$th block are denoted by $\myVec{\theta}_N$.
-We denote the score model for each block as $s_N\left(\myVec{x}_{t},\myVec{y}; \myVec{\theta}_N\right)$, where $\myVec{y}$ is the Ambisonics signal of order $N$, and $\myVec{x}_{t}$ represents the noisy missing channels that need to be predicted to complete the order $N+1$ signal.
+\textbf{Overall Algorithm}: DiffAU, illustrated in Fig.~\ref{fig:DiffAU}, consists of two cascaded diffusion blocks, each upscaling the Ambisonics order by one ($N\mapsto N+1$) to produce a third-order representation from a \ac{foa} input.
+Within each block, a score model $\myVec{s}_N(\;\cdot\;,\myVec{y};\theta_N)$—based on the \ac{ncsn} architecture \cite{song2020score_sde}—is conditioned on the amplitude-transformed current-order signal ($\myVec{y}$) to predict the additional $(2N+3)$ channels needed for the next order.

-For the sampling process, we adopt the predictor corrector framework as described in \cite[Appendix G]{song2020score_sde}, employing the \textit{reverse diffusion} method as the predictor~\cite[Appendix E]{song2020score_sde}, which serves as a discretized approximation of the reverse-time SDE in~\eqref{eq:reverse_sde}.
-For the corrector, we use the \textit{annealed Langevin dynamics} approach~\cite[Alg.
-4]{song2020score_sde} with SNR parameter $0.5$.
-The complete sampling procedure is outlined in Algorithm~\ref{alg:diffau}.
-Since the \ac{dnn} operates on real-valued signals, we convert the complex inputs into real-valued ones by stacking the real and imaginary parts, while representing the outputs as complex-valued, with the corresponding transformations denoted $\mySet{R}$ and $\mySet{C}$, respectively.
-In our implementation, the corrector performs one step per predictor iteration, and a total of 30 predictor steps per diffusion block.